Alicia Kozlowski: Minnesota House of Representatives

 Kozlowski was elected to the Minnesota House of Representatives in November 2022.
-She first ran after four-term DFL incumbent Jennifer Schultz announced she would not seek reelection and would run for the 8th Congressional District.
-When they assumed office, Kozlowski became the first non-binary and first two-spirit member of the Minnesota Legislature.
+They first ran after four-term DFL incumbent Jennifer Schultz announced they would not seek reelection and would run for the 8th Congressional District.
+Kozlowski defeated Duluth City Council president Arik Forsman in the DFL primary.
+When they took office, Kozlowski became the first nonbinary member of the Minnesota Legislature, the second two-spirit member, after Susan Allen, and the first Mexican and first Ojibwe person to represent Duluth.

 Kozlowski serves on the Capital Investment, Economic Development Finance and Policy, Housing Finance and Policy, and Labor and Industry Finance and Policy Committees.
+They are the vice chair of the House People of Color and Indigenous (POCI) Caucus and a member of the legislator's first Queer Caucus, made up of LGBTQ+ members.